 More information about the instrument can be found on the FAQ page, Soma's Facebook presence or our Instagram account.
 The videos linked here and on our Youtube channel are all recorded without special equipment or additional sound effects.
 For the best audio experience, however, headphones are recommended.
 Thank you for visiting!

-- In our new webshop Soma's for immediate purchase can be found.
+- In our new webshop Soma's for immediate purchase can be found (if any are available).

 - The first Soma's with bass notes on the bottom shells have been created.
 We call them "low extenders" as the scale on the upper shell is extended "downwards", broadening the scale options.
 Video's of the first instruments can be found here, here and here.
 For pricing read the FAQ's-